 The Verdict: Macy’s offers two credit cards — an Amex and a store card — but you won't be able to apply for either Macy's credit card specifically.
 You simply have to submit an application for a Macy's credit card and let the cards' issuer decide if you can be trusted to make non-Macy's charges.
-You see, the Macy’s American Express Credit Card requires better credit for approval than the Macy's Store Card, but it also offers better ongoing perks that ensure your plastic will be rewarding beyond the first purchase, even if you use it only at Macy’s.
+You see, the Macy's Credit Card requires better credit for approval than the Macy's Store Card, but it also offers better ongoing perks that ensure your plastic will be rewarding beyond the first purchase, even if you use it only at Macy’s.

 With that being said, this review will discuss both Macy’s credit cards, noting differences in their terms wherever applicable.
-After all, they share some of their best traits, such as 20% off your first purchase and no annual fee.
+After all, they share some of their best traits, such as 20% discount on your first purchase and no annual fee.
 And it’s fair to say that anyone interested in either card is likely fond of the retailer whose name both bear.

 But both also have faults, including a lack of low intro rates and a high APR, so make sure to continue reading below to get the full scoop on both offers, including how they compare to other popular retailer-affiliated plastic.